 Fleet Maintenance Service Provider: A supplier who has been retained by the University to perform vehicle maintenance and repair of University vehicles.
 See Procedures section for authorized Fleet Maintenance Service Providers and Forms/instructions for contact information.

-Fleet Manager: Representative of the Brown Insurance and Purchasing Services Department who oversees the management of the Brown Vehicle Fleet.
+Fleet Manager: Representative of Environmental Health & Safety who oversees the management of the Brown Vehicle Fleet.

 Fleet Maintenance Service Providers: